 Let’s move on to Jim Beam.
 This Kentucky bourbon whiskey is owned and operated by Beam Suntory.
 What surprises most people is that Jim Beam is the number one selling bourbon brand around the globe (note the distinction from whiskey).

-Established in 1795, Jim Beam has been managed by the same family for seven generations.
+Established in 1795, Jim Beam has been managed by the same family for seven generations maintaining the flavor of this good bourbon.
 This Kentucky bourbon has used the same formula and process since it was founded in the 18th century.

 Johannes “Jacob” Boehm established the first Jim Beam distillery.
 Although he was of German descent, Jacob later changed his last name to the more anglo-sounding “Beam.”